project-oak/arcsjs-chromium/README.md

 ### Dataflow Analysis and Privacy Policy Enforcement

-There is ongoing research in the ArcsJs team on reasoning about dataflow graphs and providing policy enforcement, some of this is deployed in Android already.
+There is ongoing research in ArcsJs-affiliated teams on reasoning about dataflow graphs and providing policy enforcement.
 What this means is that particle outputs might have claims or types associated with them, and after they are assembled in a dataflow graph, the system may assert checks that some claims hold or do not hold.
 As an example, specific to the font case, a given local font might be safe to egress, if it is known to be among an extremely common group of fonts everyone has installed, thus providing no entropy.
 The system could provide a 1st-party *trusted particle* which can return a list of such fonts with such a claim.

 These fonts can then be mixed-and-matched into a complex font recipe, which could contain particles that egress fonts to a remote service call, so long as the inputs to the particle that uses this service are checked to have this common-font egress property.

-See [Raksha](https://github.com/google-research/raksha) for bleeding edge research in progress.
+See [Raksha](https://github.com/google-research/raksha) for more on research in progress.

 # Appendix: ArcsJs Concepts Reference